AWS

 5 minute read

-Recently reinvigorated with my new UI work, I set myself to task with simplifying the front end player code.
+TL; DR Recently reinvigorated with my new UI work, I set myself to task with simplifying the front end player code.
 No matter how I looked at it, I’d needed to rewrite the back end API to support a front end rewrite.
 But what if I didn’t precisely need to do that?
 Enter stage left, Cloudflare Workers.
+Below I explain how I arrived at this.
+If you would like to view the Worker code, you can do so here.

 New UI for my text-to-speech player